JakePrim/Radar-monitor/README.md

-> appX: A simple and easy to use Android APM framework (tools)
+> appX:  battle-tested React Native project boilerplate, along with a CLI, component/model generators, and more!